 The show’s creators, Matt and Ross Duffer, have confirmed Season 2 is the same town but a year after the events of the first season.
 It’s 1984 as we know it, to some degree — the teaser trailer even shows the kids dressed up as the team from the 1984 classic “Ghostbusters.”
 Evidence from the trailer, specifically the kids in costume, suggest it’s Halloween.

-The show will release on Netflix on Halloween
+The show will release on Netflix just in time for Halloween

-A Halloween setting is further suggested by the release date, revealed in the “Stranger Things 2” Super Bowl trailer.
+A Halloween setting is further suggested by the release date, which is officially Oct.
+27.

 The kids are back